agrawalprash/traceable-mixnets/README.md

 *Steps to verify the claimed results:*

 1. Verify that the prover time printed against the `user` entry in the `PROVER` section is around 2.17 seconds, both for set membership and reverse set membership.
-When scaled to proofs for 10000 ciphertexts (for set membership) and 10000 plaintexts (for reverse set membership), this results in a total prover time of 21700 seconds, which match the per-prover time reported in rows 2 and 4 of Figure 11.
+When scaled to proofs for 10000 ciphertexts (for set membership) and 10000 plaintexts (for reverse set membership), this results in a total prover time of 21700 seconds.
 Such direct scaling is sufficient to estimate the performance for $n$ proofs for these generic proof systems.
+Thus, as per [1], the time taken by collaborative zkSNARKs is estimated to be $2*21700=43400$ seconds, which matches the row titled ``collab-zkSNARK-SM''.
 This verification thus directly supports main results 1 and 2.
 2. Verify that the verifier time printed against the `user` entry in the `VERIFIER` section is around 0.005 seconds, both for set membership and reverse set membership.
-When scaled to proofs for 10000 ciphertexts/plaintexts, this results in a total verifier time of 50 seconds, which match the verifier times reported in rows 2 and 4 of Figure 11.
+When scaled to proofs for 10000 ciphertexts/plaintexts, this results in a total verifier time of 50 seconds, which match the verifier times reported in the text of Section 6 - ``Comparison''.
 3. Verify that the string `PASSED` is printed in the `VERIFIER` section, denoting that the proofs actually passed.

 *Additional notes:*